akhirsch/professional-page/cv.markdown

 there have been generalizations and reformulations of categorical semantics of effect systems.
 Ross Tate discovered productors, the most general semantics for a large class of effects.
 I have been working on expanding the theory of productors (and consumptors, their dual).

-- Intuitionistic Model Theory

-Intuitionistic logics are an area of current active research interest.
-However, all of the completeness results to date have used classical meta-logics.
-Indeed, there are theorems that show that no instuitionistic completeness theorem exists.
-However, by using uniform evidence, it is possible to gain a intuitionistic completeness theorem for intuitionistic logic.
-This was shown by Constable and Bickford.
-I have been working on expanding this, and in particular on exploring connections with classical model theory.

 - Semantics for Authorization Logics